vrubayka/restapi-sample/README.md

-Simple REST Api in Java using Hibernate and PostgreSQL.
+Simple REST Api in Java using Hibernate and PostgreSQL to work with a React frontend.

+Programmed to use with https://github.com/vrubayka/restapi-sample-frontend